cloudflare/chanfana/README.md

 ### 4. Hiding routes in the OpenAPI schema

-Hiding routes can be archived by registering your endpoints in the original `itty-router`, as shown here
+Hiding routes can be archived by registering your endpoints in the original `itty-router`,as shown here:

 ```ts
 import { OpenAPIRouter } from '@cloudflare/itty-router-openapi'